SDF-Net: Structure-Aware Disentangled Feature Learning for Opticall-SAR Ship Re-identification: Experiments

-The training partition consists of 1,063 images in total, encompassing 574 optical and 489 SAR instances.
+The training partition consists of 1,063 images in total, encompassing 574 optical and 489 SAR instances, covering 361 distinct ship identities.
+Following the standard open-set ReID protocol established by Market-1501, the training and testing identities are completely disjoint---no ship identity appears in both partitions.
+This ensures that evaluation measures cross-modal identity \emph{generalization} to unseen ships rather than memorization of training identities.
+The testing set comprises 88 query identities (represented by 176 query images, split evenly between optical and SAR) and 251 gallery identities comprising 593 images, of which 163 are distractor identities that appear exclusively in the gallery.
+These distractors, which have no corresponding query, simulate the realistic open-world scenario where a retrieval system must discriminate target ships from a large pool of unknown vessels.
 Such a distribution facilitates the network in learning latent embeddings that remain stable despite the presence of non-linear radiometric fluctuations and varying maritime environmental conditions.
 Transitioning to the evaluation phase, the testing set is organized into three distinct retrieval protocols to quantify bidirectional and uni-directional search performance.
 Specifically, Optical-to-SAR uses optical images as queries to retrieve matching targets from a SAR gallery, simulating the real-world scenario of searching for a visually identified ship within historical radar records.
 Conversely, SAR-to-Optical performs the reverse, using SAR queries to search an optical gallery, which is critical for identifying targets detected at night or under cloud cover.
 Finally, the All-to-All protocol combines all queries and gallery images regardless of modality, providing a comprehensive and holistic measure of modality-invariant alignment.
 The precise statistical breakdown of the query and gallery compositions for each protocol is detailed in Table \ref{tab:hoss_stats}.